 Pálinka is made with sweet orchard fruits such as plums, apricots, and cherries.
-Though it’s a potent alcoholic beverage, it is typically served at room temperature because part of the joy of drinking pálinka is its fragrance and flavor, both which can be dulled if the brandy is served too cold.
+It's typically served at room temperature because part of the joy of drinking pálinka is its fragrance and flavor, both of which can be dulled if the brandy is served too cold.
 The brandy, drunk out of a small, tulip-shaped glass, can be taken before or after a meal, but some suggest enjoying it after a meal as a digestive.

 Palinka is so integral to Hungarian culture that it’s celebrated during festivals and ranked and rated during contests.
 Some people even take pálinka-judging courses so they can assess the fruit brandy professionally.
-Pálinka judges are skilled at discerning how brandies in a competition differ from one another and which ones best others when flavor and fragrance are compared.
+Pálinka judges are skilled at discerning how brandies in a competition differ from one another and which ones are better than others when flavors and fragrances are compared.

 In Budapest, festivals that celebrate pálinka include the Pálinka and Sausage Festival in October and the Pálinka Festival in May.
-These festivals offer an excellent opportunity to sample a variety of brandies from makers originating from all over Hungary.
+These festivals offer an excellent opportunity to sample a variety of brandies from makers from all over Hungary.

 Then the fruit mash undergoes a distillation process.
 Though companies that make fruit brandy use large, modern distillers, some people make pálinka in their backyard with fire and a copper cauldron.
 Once the pálinka goes through initial distillation, it is distilled a second time.

-Pálinka is often sold in tall or round elegantly shaped bottles to show off its clarity or color.
-Some popular types of fruit brandy include apricot (barack) palinka from Kecskemét, plum (szilva ) palinka from the Körös Valley, and apple (alma) palinka from the Szabolcs region of Hungary.
+Pálinka is often sold in tall or round, elegantly shaped and decorated bottles to show off its clarity or color.
+Some popular types of fruit brandy sold include apricot (barack) pálinka from Kecskemét, plum (szilva ) pálinka from the Körös Valley, and apple (alma) pálinka from the Szabolcs region of Hungary.
 Some pálinka is sold with fruit in the bottle.